Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Ezekiel 43:6-8

-Another example is given in Jeremiah, chapter 34, when God commanded the children of Israel to release their fellow men and women from serving them as slaves.
+Jeremiah gives us another example in chapter 34 of his book.
+In the chapter's setting, God commanded the children of Israel to release their fellow men and women from serving them as slaves.
 He appeals to them from the perspective of God Himself, freeing them from bondage in Egypt, and communicates His expectation that they uphold His reputation and name by behaving likewise.
 Initially, they obeyed but then changed their minds and took back their slaves, and this is God's confrontation with them.

 . . . you turned around and profaned My name, and every one of you brought back his male and female slaves, whom you had set at liberty, at their pleasure, and brought them back into subjection, to be your male and female slaves.